ronancpl/DeadlockTracker-plugin/README.md

 ## About

-It's a developer tool designed to pick and line potential deadlock issues throughout a Java project.
+It's a developer tool designed to pick and line potential deadlock issues throughout a Java or C# project.

 ## How to use